Enhancing Sample Efficiency in Multi-Agent RL with Uncertainty Quantification and Selective Exploration: Bounds on Bias and Additional Analysis

-The bound tells us that the bias of each agent's gradient update depends on two main factors: errors in the approximation of $Q^{\bm{\pi}}_{i}$, as measured by $Q^{\pi_i}_{\phi_i}$, and second, how much the joint on-policy diverge from the (joint) policy used to collect the off-policy data (similarly to the bound in the single agent case \cite{gu2017interpolated}).
-A detailed proof is given in Appendix \ref{appendix:theortical}.
+The proof is given in \ref{appendix:theortical}.
+The bound shows that the bias in each agent’s gradient update is driven by two factors: (i) the approximation error of $Q^{\bm{\pi}}_{i}$, captured by $Q^{\pi_i}_{\phi_i}$, and (ii) the divergence between the joint on-policy distribution and the behavior policy used to collect off-policy data.

+\textbf{Bounds on the Bhattacharyya distance. } We show that using the mean Q-function to regularize the ensemble provides a lower bound on the stronger pairwise diversity, which is often treated as an upper bound in entropy-based methods\cite{zhao2023maximum}.
+This approach reduces computation from $\mathcal{O}(N^2)$ of the pairwise to $\mathcal{O}(N)$.
+The proof is given in \ref{appendix2:prove}.